 If you have never had a computer programming class, we offer CMPSC 8, which will prepare you for the Problem Solving with Computers II which is called CS 16.

-The Upper Division Elective form http://www.cs.ucsb.edu/docs/major-elective-approval-form-and-list-electives MUST be filled out during the senior year.
+The Upper Division Elective form http://www.cs.ucsb.edu/docs/major-elective-approval-form-and-list-electives MUST be completed before beginning upper division work.
 Each student is required to take 20 units of upper division Departmental Electives http://cs.ucsb.edu/content/upper-division-electives.
-Each student needs to choose 20 units of elective courses and record them on this form, which is approved by the Computer Science Department.
-Hard copies of the forms can be obtained from Benji Dunson (CS Undergraduate Advisor) in the CS office.
+Each student must bring this form to a Computer Science faculty member, discuss upper division electives with them, have the professor sign the form, and then turn the form in to the CS office.
+Hard copies of the forms can be obtained from Benji Dunson (CS Undergraduate Advisor) in HFH 2104.

 For Freshman admissions, refer to Undergraduate Admissions http://admissions.sa.ucsb.edu/